dominiksuter/3-25HS.W-B-WI-GrPro_morse-code-converter/README.md

 ## 📝 Analysis

 **Problem**
-Many people are curious about Morse code, but manually encoding and decoding messages is error-prone and tedious.
+People are curious about Morse code, but manually encoding and decoding messages is error-prone and tedious.
 There’s a need for a simple tool that translates between text and Morse code quickly and reliably.

 **Scenario**
 A user wants to encode messages into Morse code to practice or send signals, or decode received Morse code messages.
 They use this application in a console, inputting either plain text or Morse code, and receive the corresponding translation instantly.
 The program also keeps a history of conversions for reference.